TopchetoEU/animated-chunks/README.md

 ## Future plans

-In the future, I plan to extend the scope of this mod to not only smoothen the chunk loading, but entity spawning/despawning/dying, liquid flowing, crops growing etc. and support Sodium.
+In the future, I plan to extend the scope of this mod to not only smoothen the chunk loading, but entity spawning/despawning/dying, liquid flowing, crops growing etc.

 ## License